viamrobotics/viam-python-sdk/examples/module/README.md

 The `proto` directory contains the `gizmo.proto` and `summation.proto` definitions of all the message types and calls that can be made to the Gizmo component and Summation service.
 It also has the compiled python output of the protobuf definition.

 The `gizmo` directory contains all the necessary definitions for creating a custom `Gizmo` component type.
 The `api.py` file defines what a `Gizmo` can do (mirroring the `proto` definition), implements the gRPC `GizmoService` for receiving calls, and the gRPC `GizmoClient` for making calls.
 See the [API docs](https://docs.viam.com/program/extend/modular-resources/#apis) for more info.
 The `my_gizmo.py` file in contains the unique implementation of a `Gizmo`.
 This is defined as a specific `Model`.
 See the [Model docs](https://docs.viam.com/program/extend/modular-resources/#models) for more info.
+This implementation uses the `validate_config` function to specify an implicit dependency on a `motor` by default and throw an error if there is an `invalid` attribute.

 Similarly, the `summation` directory contains the analogous definitions for the `Summation` service type.
 The files in this directory mirror the files in the `gizmo` directory.